 Sometimes the cover-up is worse than the crime.
 In Samsung’s case, both were pretty bad.
 A serious design flaw in the Galaxy S4 smartphone led to the phones spontaneously catching fire.
 When one customer contacted Samsung to replace the flawed phone, the company demanded proof that the phone was defective.

-Agitated with Samsung’s response, the customer posted a video on YouTube showing evidence of the defect.
+Agitated with Samsung’s response, the customer posted a video on YouTube (Minc Law Article: “How to Remove Defamatory Videos from YouTube“) showing evidence of the defect.
 He complied with Samsung’s request, albeit not in the way they expected.
 He proved the defect, but he did it publicly.

 Samsung responded to the customer with a settlement proposal, promising to replace the phone as long as he deleted the video and did not upload similar material.
 Aggravated with Samsung’s carefree response to a safety concern, the customer shared the settlement proposal in yet another YouTube video.